 Eleven-year-old Kajuan was diagnosed with asthma when he was just a baby.
 Both his mother and father have a history of the disease.
 Kajuan, one of four children, is allergic to pet dander and has sensitivity to tobacco smoke and changes in the weather, and all trigger asthma attacks.
-When he was eight years old, Kajuan was hospitalized for a severe episode.
+When he was 8 years old, Kajuan was hospitalized for a severe episode.

 "He had to be put on steroids and fluids for three days," recalls his mother Anicka.
 "It was quite scary."